microsoft/Trieste/samples/infix/README.md

   std::cout << str << " " << val << std::endl;
 }
 ```

+Note that this specific output style will only work in a language where values are single nodes fully described by their location.
+For Infix with just numbers, this is true.
+If extending Infix, you should use Writers to produce structured output instead.
+The accompanying source code shows this more general approach.

 You can see a full working example that uses all the helpers we have discussed
 in [infix.cc](infix.cc).